-Website copy is the text that makes up your site.
+Website copy is the text on your site, whether that’s an introduction to your business, a description of your services, or a blog.
 Ensuring it’s well written and well structured is important for making sales, encouraging users to remain on your site for longer, and climbing the ladder of search rankings.
-But what exactly is ‘good’ website copy, and how do you make sure you’re creating it?

 Content structure